|Summary||Creates Ruby API documentation pages via RDoc|

 Automatically Defined Link Definitions

-To simplify linking to classes and methods, this path handler also automatically creates the necessary entries for the link_definitions extension.
+To simplify linking to classes, methods, attributes and constants, this path handler also automatically creates the necessary entries for the link_definitions extension.

 The following link definition names are created: